-Who would be thence that has the benefit of access? every wink of an eye some new grace will be born: our absence makes us unthrifty to our knowledge.
+Who would be thence that has the benefit of access?
+Every wink of an eye some new grace will be born.
+Our absence makes us unthrifty to our knowledge.
 Let's along.

-[Exeunt GENTLEMEN.]
+[Exeunt Gentlemen.]

 Now, had I not the dash of my former life in me, would preferment drop on my head.
-I brought the old man and his son aboard the prince; told him I heard them talk of a fardel and I know not what; but he at that time over-fond of the shepherd's daughter,-so he then took her to be,-who began to be much sea-sick, and himself little better, extremity of weather continuing, this mystery remained undiscover'd.
+I brought the old man and his son aboard the prince; told him I heard them talk of a fardel and I know not what.
+But he at that time over-fond of the shepherd's daughter (so he then took her to be), who began to be much sea-sick, and himself little better, extremity of weather continuing, this mystery remained undiscover'd.
 But 'tis all one to me; for had I been the finder-out of this secret, it would not have relish'd among my other discredits.
-Here come those I have done good to against my will, and already appearing in the blossoms of their fortune.

-[Enter Shepherd and Clown.]
+Enter Shepherd and Clown.